 - To complete the Challenge and receive the official full-color patch, hikers must climb and document, by

 date, ascents of at least 23 fire tower summits: 18 of 23 Adirondack Park summits and all 5 Catskill Park summits.

 Climbing each tower itself is not required, nor in

 fact recommended, for those towers that have not been restored for safe public use.

 - The mountain should have a standing fire tower on the date of your ascent.
-Several of the Adirondack
+Two of the Adirondack

-towers described in Views from on High may eventually be removed.
+towers described in Views from on High have been removed.